 Dual Enrollment Costs

 Funding exists to reduce the cost of a course for students meeting program requirements.
-Current costs: $115 per credit (up to 3 credits only) plus a one-time $50 nonrefundable records fee for new Dual Enrollment students.
+Current costs: $115 per credit (up to 4 credits only) plus a one-time $50 nonrefundable records fee for new Dual Enrollment students.
+Tuition and fees are billed to the students account online once they are approved and enrolled.
+Please refer to our Payment Options page for further information.

 Each student is responsible for the cost of book(s) for their course.
-Students may
+Books can be

 *NOTICE* Parents/guardians must first be authorized by students to obtain information regarding student accounts.
 If you wish to release your records to anyone please complete the Release of Information Form to release academic records, which include grade transcripts, class attendance information, student personnel records, credential files, financial aid records, and student accounting records.